 The Utility Fund consists of utility administration, water and wastewater operations, billing and collections, environmental services, and utility fiscal support.
 It is the policy of the City that the water and wastewater operations be self-sufficient and not cross subsidize the other.
 Rates will be set to reflect cost of service by customer class where practical.
+The Stormwater fund collects fees based on a property's impact to the City's drainage system.
 The Utility Fund also accounts for the debt service and capital improvements of the utility system.